kristofzerbe/kiko.io/source/_posts/2022/The-State-of-the-Blog.md

 ## Syndication

 As I'm a fan of the [Indieweb](https://indieweb.org/), I started early with [Webmentions](https://indieweb.org/Webmention) on my blog.
-The idea behind it is to mention an article from blog A in a post on Blog B or social media like Twitter or Mastodon and blog A gets an automated message like "_Hey, I've mentioned you here_".
+The idea behind it is to mention an article from blog A in a post on Blog B or social media like Mastodon and blog A gets an automated message like "_Hey, I've mentioned you here_".
 The operator of Blog A can now also automatically display this message under the article mentioned.

 ### Receiving Webmentions